 row tied to each other to squeeze the canes into a 6-12" space (Photo 4).
 The wires were 12" from the ground in 2008 and 2009 and 36" from the ground in 2010.
-The ring system was trialed in 2010 using twine or wire rings to encircle each plant and pull it tight to force all the canes in an upright position such that even with heavy crop loads, individual canes remain above the catch plates of the harvester.
-(Photo 5).
+The ring system was trialed in 2010 using twine to encircle each plant and pull it tight to force all the canes in an upright position (Photo 5).
 In 2008 and 2009, a hedging system was trialed where the tops of each plant were headed to shorten the stature of the plant and reduce the chances of canes bending to the ground.
 In all three years, one row was managed with renewal pruning only, as the control.